DingXiaoH/ACNet/README.md

 ```

 ## TODOs.
-1. Design experiments to show that an ACB is not equivalent to a regular conv layer by showing the difference between the outputs from a normal conv layer and an ACB with the same inputs.
-2. Support more networks.
+1. Support more networks.
-3. Release a PyTorch module so that you can use Asymmetric Convolution Block just like the following example.
+2. Release a PyTorch module so that you can use Asymmetric Convolution Block just like the following example.
 Pull requests are welcomed.
 ```
 from acnet import AsymConvBlock, acnet_fuse_and_load, acnet_switch_to_deploy